MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Autopilot reset experience

 In certain Autopilot failure scenarios on HoloLens 2, if "Allow users to reset device if installation error occurs." setting in ESP configuration is set to "Yes", "Reset device" button will be displayed on HoloLens 2.
 If "Reset device" button is selected by the user, HoloLens 2 will automatically reboot, reset operating system and OOBE experience after delay of approximately 1 minute.
 This improvement will enable users to begin Autopilot experience again without requiring a manual flash of HoloLens 2 devices.

-### Clean up users on device

-Organizations with scaled deployments of HoloLens 2 devices may encounter the 64-user limit on the device, which will prevent additional users from being able to use the device.
-To address this situation, we've added controls allow the least recently used users to be deleted from the device at controlled intervals (something you have may have used on Desktop).
-This can also be useful for other reasons, which include increased security be removing least recently used accounts, or speeding up the Iris scanning processes on the sign-in screen (fewer users to match means a faster comparison.)
-We've enabled new methods to control when to clean up least recently used users.

-There are three triggers that can delete users:

-- On a regular schedule determined by you.
-- At storage threshold percentage determined by you.
-- Delete the oldest user when you add more than your custom maximum number of users.

-Here's how to get started:

-1. Enable the process: **UserProfileManagement/EnableProfileManager**
-    1. Bool value, set to **True**
-1. Set the inactivity threshold: **UserProfileManagement/ProfileInactivityThreshold**
-    1. This is the number of days until a user is deleted.
-        - Default value is 30.
-1. Set the maximum users on device **UserProfileManagement/StorageCapacityStartDeletion**
-    1. This determines at what percentage of free space left on the device that it'll start deleting users.
-        - Default value is 25%.
-        - Pair with StorageCapacityStopDeletion, to determine when to stop deleting profiles based on free storage percent.
-1. Turn on the deletion policy **UserProfileManagement/DeletionPolicy**, and set it to **2**, which deletes for both threshold and inactive users.

-If Profile Management is enabled then the oldest user will automatically be deleted when at 64 users and trying to add another.

-To learn more about these policies, visit [AccountManagement CSP](/windows/client-management/mdm/accountmanagement-csp).

 ### New policy to disable NCSI passive polling